Location: New and Old Dhaka

 Important Notes on Old Dhaka Tour

-- There will be a heavy rush of local tourists at Ahsan Manzil on Friday afternoon, being weekend.
+- There will be a heavy rush of local tourists at Ahsan Manzil on Friday afternoon, being the weekend.

 - Ahsan Manzil and Lalbagh Fort will remain closed on any government holiday.
 You can have a look at them from outside though during these days.